 - A similar image search, which looks for images similar to the one that you’ve used as a query

-A wearable device, that could be Google Glass, might use a camera to watch an object from a photo be outlined, and that outlining could trigger a visual search. based upon the part of the image outlined, and the search could be one of these specialized searches that we see from Google Goggles.
-You would ideally take a photograph, and then outline an object within the image, and that outlining would be captured by your wearable device.
+A wearable device that could be Google Glass might use a camera to watch an object from a photo be outlined, and that outlining could trigger a visual search.
+Based on the image outlined, the search could be one of these specialized searches that we see from Google Goggles.
+So you would ideally take a photograph and then outline an object within the image, and that outlining would be captured by your wearable device.

 The patent filing that provides more details on this rumored visual search is:

 Object Outlining to Initiate a Visual Search

 Methods and devices for initiating a search of an object are disclosed.
 In one embodiment, a method is disclosed that includes receiving sensor data from a sensor on a wearable computing device and, based on the sensor data, detecting a movement that defines an outline of an area in the sensor data.
 The method further includes identifying an object located in the area and initiating a search on the object.
 In another embodiment, a server is disclosed that includes an interface configured to receive sensor data from a sensor on a wearable computing device, at least one processor, and data storage comprising instructions executable by at least one processor to detect, based on the sensor data, a movement that defines an outline of an area in the sensor data, identify an object that is located in the area, and initiate a search on the object.

 Thad Starner is, among other things, a technical lead manager for Google Glass and the director for the Contextual Computing Group at Georgia Tech Ifran Essa teaches at the Georgia Tech Institute for Robotics and Intelligent Machines and does Research on Video Analysis and Enhancement for Google.

 The patent tells us that the advantage of the approach in this patent is that outlining the object can speed up the search, and “computing power may not be expended to perform searches in which the user is not interested.”